AnkushSinghGandhi/DeltaStream-OptionAnalysis2/STEPS.md

 ✅ **All 20 steps completed!**

-The Option ARO clone is fully implemented with:
+The DeltaStream platform is fully implemented with:
 - 8 microservices (all backend, no frontend as requested)
 - Docker Compose for local development
 - Kubernetes manifests for production